Legal FAQs for REALTORS®

 While a seller could instruct an agent to only present offers that include an earnest-money check, an agent who decided himself that he will not present an offer without an earnest-money check may be violating the Code of Ethics’ instruction to present all offers as quickly as possible.

-TREC Rule 535.146 requires that unless a different time period is agreed upon, any trust money, including earnest money received by the broker, must be delivered to an authorized escrow agent within a reasonable time.
+TREC Rule 535.146 requires that unless a different time period is agreed upon in writing, any trust money, including earnest money received by the broker, must be delivered to an authorized escrow agent (or deposited in a trust account) within a reasonable time.
 The commission has determined “a reasonable time” to be not later than the close of business of the second working day after the date the broker receives the trust money.

 A buyer who wants to deposit the money himself should remember Paragraph 5 of TREC contracts, which provides that the buyer shall deposit the earnest money upon execution of the contract.
 The deposit of earnest money is a buyer obligation once the contract is effective.
 Like most performance obligations in the contract, time is not “of the essence.”
 Therefore, the buyer has a reasonable amount of time after the contract is executed by all parties to deposit the earnest money.
 “Reasonable time” depends upon the circumstances and could be decided in court if there were a dispute over it.